 What is it?

-Restorative approach is a set of principles and practice that encourages pupils to take responsibility for their behaviour by thinking through the causes and natural consequences of their actions.
+The Restorative approach is a set of principles and practices that encourage pupils to take responsibility for their behaviour by thinking through the causes and natural consequences of their actions.

 Why use it?